Thank you Explore Cuisine for sponsoring this post!

 - Salt and pepper, to taste

-- Heat the olive oil in a frying pan.
+- Add the olive oil to a frying pan on medium heat.
 Add the onions, garlic, courgette, aubergine and peppers.
-Cook for a few minutes on a high heat until lightly browned.
+Cook for 5-8 minutes, until softened and lightly browned.

-- Add the chopped tomatoes, water, vinegar and spaghetti.
-Bring to a boil then simmer for 10 minutes until the pasta is cooked and the sauce has thickened.
+- Pour in the chopped tomatoes, water, vinegar and then add the spaghetti.
+Bring to a boil then simmer for 10 minutes (use the time suggested on your spaghetti packet instructions) until the pasta is cooked and the sauce has thickened.

 - Stir in the chopped basil and add salt and pepper, to taste.
-Add the nutritional yeast, if using.
+Add the nutritional yeast, if using, for a cheesy flavour.

 - Serve and enjoy!